Soon be known as the Dublin to Galway Greenway

 With a bit of county hopping from Meath to Kildare and back to Meath again, the canal continues into Westmeath toward Mullingar, and a few kilometres past the town the route splits between continuing along the canal itself toward Longford Town and the River Shannon, or by taking the ‘Old Rail Trail’ toward Athlone, which is the planned continuation of the Dublin to Galway Greenway.

-The final section, known as the Galway to Athlone Cycleway, is currently gone to public consultation (as of January 2021), with lots of areas all contesting to be part of the route!
+The final section, known as the Galway to Athlone Cycleway, went to public consultation in 2021, with lots of areas all contesting to be part of the route!
 Greenways are big business.
 They offer a lot more than just a cycling and walking route to the towns and regions they pass through.
-They can increase nearby property prices and offer huge tourism and economic benefits to areas, so deciding the right route will be important.
-After four rounds of public consultation, a report will be published outlining what feedback was received to decide the final route.
+They offer huge tourism and economic benefits to areas, so deciding the right route will be important.
+After four rounds of public consultation, a report will be published outlining what feedback was received to decide the final route, but early reports suggest that ‘Red Route 5’ – heading to Shannon Bridge, Portumna, Gort, Kinvara, Clarinbridge, and Oranmore – is the likely route.
 You can see the plans in full here.

 The potential of the Dublin-Galway Greenway, incorporating the Royal Canal Greenway, is huge, not only in terms of being a 270km off road, quality greenway in itself (the longest in Ireland), but also in terms on linking up the East coast (Dublin) to the West coast (Galway), with all the areas in between.
 There will be so much to see and do along the route, cyclists will be spoilt for choice with different routes to plan, places to stay and sites to see.

-An official launch opening of the Royal Canal Greenway is due to be unveiled by Waterways Ireland soon.
-Check back on this page to stay up to date on the latest news, or follow us on social media.
+Check back on this page to stay up to date on the latest news on the Royal Canal Greenway, or follow us on social media.
 You can also sign up to our mailing list below.